E-moodles/E-moodles-installation/README.md

     notice that the IMAP and the POP are enabled on the settings.

   2.Download the script of the Plug-In.

-  3. Change the mail address and the password on the script 4.Change the DB settings to your settings on the script . as shown below:
+  3. Change the mail address and the password on the script
+  4.
+  5.Change the DB settings to your settings on the script .

-  5.Add the script to the Task Scheduler:
+  6.Add the script to the Task Scheduler:
     Open up notepad, add this command, with your own attributes:
 	  "PATH_TO_PHP.EXE" -f "SCRIPT_TO_RUN.PHP"
     "PATH_TO_PHP.EXE" should be the path to the php.exe